InternPulse/pos-padi-django-backend/README.md

 PedMonie ensures seamless payment handling with secure authentication and robust API endpoints for a smooth financial experience.

+Features Implemented

+    Financial Reporting: Profit and loss reports, daily reports, and net profit calculations with filtering by date range, terminal, and agent.
+    Transaction Management: CRUD operations for transactions (create, edit, delete) with audit logging, integrated with a Node.js transaction API.
+    Export Functionality: Reports exportable in PDF and Excel formats.

 ## Live Link

 [API Live Demo](https://)